 Tammy* was referred to the community department at the Elizabeth Stone House after she was raped on the street near our building.
 Case management staff worked closely with her to assess her needs, and she began attending Domestic Violence and Anger Management support groups as well as individual counseling.

 After engaging with services surrounding her trauma for some time, her housing situation began to surface as a more pressing issue.
 At the time, Tammy, 22 years-old, and her daughter were living in a shelter.
 The Elizabeth Stone House paid for her first month’s rent to get her out of shelter and into her own apartment.
 Soon after, however, she began receiving complaints from her neighbors who rose concerns about loud music and substance use, which were grounds for eviction.

-Tammy and her daughter been living together in their own apartment now for four months.
+Tammy and her daughter been living together in their own apartment.
 While Tammy continues to struggle with substance abuse and trauma related to her rape, she has been able to not only keep her housing, but has also kept her job and her daughter still attends school regularly.
 When she does find herself in the midst of a crisis, which still happens, she calls case managers at the Stone House who help her assess the situation and provide any necessary supports.

 Tammy is grateful to be able to live in her own apartment with her daughter.
 Her mother, who lives close by, has also noticed a significant change in Tammy.
 She reports that without the support services in place, her daughter would not be nearly as mentally, emotionally, or spiritually sound as she is now.
 Tammy still faces many challenges ahead, but she remains motivated to stay the course and reach out for help when she needs it.